quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture/geaa_part20_8.3_Game_Loop_A.md

 ---
 #### Frame-Rate Spike Problem
-Background context: Using \(\Delta t\) from the previous frame to estimate the upcoming frame's duration can lead to inaccuracies.
+Background context: Using $\Delta t$ from the previous frame to estimate the upcoming frame's duration can lead to inaccuracies.
 This is because real-world factors might cause a significant deviation in actual frame time, which we call a "frame-rate spike."
 Such deviations can create a "vicious cycle" of poor frame times.
 :p What is a frame-rate spike and how does it affect game performance?
 ??x
 A frame-rate spike occurs when an event causes the current frame to take much more or less time than the previous frame.
-This deviation from the expected \(\Delta t\) can disrupt the consistency in gameplay, leading to what's known as a "vicious cycle" of poor frame times.
+This deviation from the expected $\Delta t$ can disrupt the consistency in gameplay, leading to what's known as a "vicious cycle" of poor frame times.

 For example:
 ```java